 Probably we can all think of examples in modern life where we’ve seen this dynamic at play.
 5.5.5 & Counting cannot help wondering whether the political parties in this country who want and need FPTP elections replaced are a bit like the villagers.
 Take Nigel Farage whose UKIP party laughably gained one seat on the back of nearly 4m votes in 2015.
 What could possibly be more urgent – more of a priority – than getting the ball rolling for a Brexit-like campaign for electoral reform?
 Yet off he went to the US to give valuable time and resource to, of all people, Donald Trump.

 Now we have a lot of time for the Green Party but what was the point of Caroline Lucas a little while ago seeking a pact with Labour, a party that has never mentioned electoral reform in a manifesto.
 We have heard no more since.
 The Greens suffered under FPTP too gaining one seat with just under one million votes.
 They might be trying to send a strategically placed curling stone down the rink but look again at history.
-Mainstream interests invariably have the power to swallow up or clear out the marginal interests without ultimately conceding anything of much worth at all.
+Mainstream interests invariably have the power to swallow up or clear out whatever it suits them to label a marginal interest and without ultimately conceding anything of much worth at all.

 The Lib-Dems are a bit of a mystery.
 We know that as willing capitulators to the no-hope 2011 AV referendum and their subsequent electoral collapse, they must be feeling a little reserved and glum about where to go next.
 Could they ever admit that had they organised and led a concerted, focussed campaign on an appropriate timeline to get the messages over and over, a bit like Brexit did, the outcome could have been much different.
 Once, they would naturally have been at the head of an electoral reform campaign but now we think the leadership focus would have to be elsewhere.